Chinese Humor Explained: 5 Examples for Understanding How It Works

 Example: Water cooler guy #1 would say: “I got a good one for ya.
 Once upon a time, there was a girl with a blue wig.
-One day, she fell in a ditch.
+One day, she fell into a ditch.
 The end.”
-This is usually followed by water cooler guy #2 in the group saying “这里很冷，是不是?” (“zhè lǐ hěn lěng, shì bù shì?”) — “It got pretty chilly in here, huh?”
+This is usually followed by water cooler guy #2 in the group saying “这里很冷，是不是？” (“zhè lǐ hěn lěng, shì bù shì?”) — “It got pretty chilly in here, huh?”

 Think of the awkwardness and lameness of the typical pun or “dad joke” in America.
 Everybody groans because the joke is so bad, but the bad-ness of the joke is what makes it pretty funny.
 It’s kind of the same concept with cold jokes in China.
 Deliver a non-joke with a blank face and you’re pretty much guaranteed to get some laughs.